jbcodeforce/flink-studies/docs/index.md

 ## Stateless

 Some applications support data loss and expect fast recovery times in case of failure and are always consuming the latest incoming data: Alerting applications where only low latency alerts are useful, fit into this category.
 As well as applications where only the last data received is relevant.

 When checkpointing is turned off Flink offers no inherent guarantees in case of failures.
-This means that you can either have data loss or duplicate messages combined always with a loss of application state.
+This means that you may either have data loss or duplicate messages combined always with a loss of application state.

 ## Statefulness